JSerwatka/CS50-Network/test requirements.md

         4. make sure that emoji (2.) is first in like-data panel

 ### user-profile
-* check if following data are corrent
+* check if following data is correct
     1. follow user by 5 users
     2. follow 2 users
     3. check if user following data is correct

-* check if bio info are correct (force english)
+* check if bio info is correct (force english)

 * check if follow/unfollow logic works
     1. create new user